timewaitsfornobody/timewaitsfornoone/README.md

 # Time Waits for No One

 We provide the processed datasets for a subset of our 8 tasks.
+All released datasets are intended for non-commercial use.

 ## Twitter

-We provide labels and tweet IDs and omit the labels for the political affiliation task.
+We provide labels and tweet IDs and omit the content for the political affiliation task, in accordance with the Twitter License Agreement.
+These tweets were collected via [Twitter API for Academic Research] and is intended for non-commercial use.

  For the twitter NER data, please see [Shruti's Github](https://github.com/shrutirij/temporal-twitter-corpus).
 For reproducibility, we provide scripts for processing this data.

 ## Media Frames Corpus